-The SWAN LSI Diligent Search Packet contains more than 60 pages of vital information and forms to help paralegals and agency staff search for relatives or other people who may become a permanency resource for a child in the child welfare system.
+The SWAN LSI Diligent Search Packet contains vital information and forms to help paralegals and agency staff search for relatives or other people who may become a permanency resource for a child in the child welfare system.
 The packet contains information pertinent to individual Pennsylvania counties as well as information about international searches.

-The packet illustrates each county's unique efforts and procedures set in place to search for parents or other possible placement resources for children.
-The DS Packet also captures sample procedures and forms used by searchers.
+The packet illustrates each county's distinct efforts and procedures set in place to search for parents or other possible placement resources for children.
+The Diligent Search Packet also captures sample procedures and forms used by searchers.

 Family Design Resources, Inc. developed the 2016 ICWA Search Guide to help both state and tribal agencies across the United States comply with federal laws and regulations when working with an Indian child or family.
 In efforts to meet active efforts, as outlined in the newly issued ICWA Regulations, FDR has created this comprehensive tool to assist child welfare workers to identify and locate potential tribal connections to allow the tribe to determine eligibility and placement.
 As with any search process, FDR encourages that the worker begin the search process immediately upon discovery that the child is or the worker has to reason to know that the child may be an Indian child.
 Early identification encourages proper implementation and compliance with ICWA.